cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### Pool Initialization

-In InterchainSwap, the liquidity pool has two possible states:
+An interchain liquidity pool has two possible states:

--   `INITIAL`: The pool is newly created and not yet ready for swaps.
-This means that all pool parameters have been registered in the state machine, but it doesn't possess the necessary assets for the swap pair.
+`POOL_STATUS_INITIAL`: The interchain liquidity pool is created yet not ready to execute swaps.
+Pool parameters have been registered but assets for the swap pair have not been deposited.

--   `READY`: The pool has acquired all required assets to facilitate swaps.
+`POOL_STATUS_READY`: The interchain liquidity pool is ready to execute swaps.
+Required assets have been deposited.

-    The pool's status can be updated through an initial deposit.
-If a user provides the full amount of assets that match the pool's initial parameters using either a `single deposit` or double deposit, the pool's status will automatically change to `READY`.
-With the initial deposit, the user receives sufficient pool tokens to withdraw their assets at any time.
+The pool can be fully funded through the initial deposit or through subsequent deposits.
+Deposits can be single-asset deposits or multi-asset deposits.

 ### Data Structures